Download Free Alongside Night PDF

 “J. Neil Schulman’s Alongside Night may be even more relevant today than it was in 1979.
 Hopefully, the special thirtieth anniversary edition of this landmark work of libertarian science fiction will inspire a new generation of readers to learn more about the ideas of liberty and become active in the freedom movement.”

---Congressman Ron Paul
+--Dr. Ron Paul

 "An absorbing novel--science fiction, yet also a cautionary tale with a disturbing resemblance to past history and future possibilities."